davidregal/stripe2qif4unitedstates/README.md

 stripe2qif4unitedstates
 =======================

-Pulls data through Stripe API to get the list of transfers and exports in QIF format.
+Pulls data through Stripe API to get the list of transfers and exports in QIF format file.

-QIF format is can be uploaded to QuickBooks Online or, my purpose, Xero cloud accounting software.
+QIF file can be uploaded to QuickBooks Online or, my purpose, Xero cloud accounting software.

 I need to get the card processing feeds into Xero.
 I created a separate account called 'Stripe' and import statments every quarter.
 Make sure you keep track of your last import to avoid duplicate transactions.